dalton-f/aoc-2024/README.md

 ### Day 18:

 Part 1 seems simple, another grid and bfs problem.
-Very similar to previous problems
+Very similar to previous problems.
+Part 2 can be done with a linear or binear search.
+Linear makes more sense to me but is slower (taking about 3 seconds to run).
+I managed to create a linear search by myself and solve the problem, but of course a binear search would be much faster.